alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-rule-on-gathering-for-offering-condolences.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Ruling on gathering for offering condolences"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 14705"
-hijri: Muharram 3, 1442
-summary: A person is rewarded when offering condolences because he or she is soothing the pain and sorrow of the bereaved family and through supplicating for them.
-category: [funerals, fatwas]
-date: 2020/08/22
 shaykhs:
 - Shaykh Abdul-Aziz Bin Baz
 - Shaykh Abdul-Razzaq al-Afifi
+source: Fatawa Al-Lajnah Ad-Daimah no. 14705
+summary: A person is rewarded when offering condolences because he or she is soothing the pain and sorrow of the bereaved family and through supplicating for them.
+title: Ruling on gathering for offering condolences
 ---

 ### Question: